HotDamnCoder/Snake/README.md

 # Snake
-A simple snake game made with python and pygame.
+A simple command-line snake game made with Python and Pygame.